John Crocker: Between the wars

 For my own personal staff, I had John Crocker as my G.S.O.1.
 I cannot speak too highly, and it would have been impossible to have been better served than I was by him.
 Having been Brigade Major to Hobart when he commanded the Armoured Brigade, he already had an intimate knowledge of the handling of armour.
 I thought at first that he might be so much imbued with Hobart's doctrine that I might have difficulty in getting him to agree with my views, which were not always in tune with those of Hobart.
-On the contrary, I found him the most loyal supporter of the views and doctrine I wished adopted.
+On the contrary, I found him the most loyal supporter of the views and doctrine I wished to be adopted.

 He also had a period of secondment to the Royal Tank School in India from September 1925.
 He was promoted to captain in April 1929.

 Promotion in the inter-war army was slow, and Crocker's advancement was evidenced by a succession of brevet ranks: brevet major on 1 January 1935, brevet lieutenant colonel on 1 July 1936 and brevet colonel on 1 February 1938.
 However, his permanent rank caught up when he was promoted to colonel on 6 August 1938 (with seniority backdated to 1 February 1938).
-By the time the Second World War began in September 1939 he was a GSO1 staff officer in Southern Command.
+By the time the Second World War began in September 1939, he was a GSO1 staff officer in Southern Command.